-The I&M Canal was primarily built by Irish immigrants who answered the call and arrived in droves with nothing more than the strength in their backs and a steely determination to complete the canal.
+The I&M Canal was primarily built by Irish immigrants.
+They answered the call and arrived in droves with nothing more than the strength in their backs.
+All had a steely determination to complete the canal.

-The I&M Canal was open for business in 1848, and immediately agricultural produce, livestock, merchandise, and passengers flowed up and down this interconnected waterway bringing crops to new markets and merchandise to inland populations.
-The construction of the I&M Canal also elevated Chicago’s status as a port city on Lake Michigan, because the terminus of the I&M Canal was the Chicago shipyard on the shore of Lake Michigan.
+The I&M Canal opened for business in 1848.
+It immediately shipped agricultural produce, livestock, merchandise.
+Passengers flowed up and down this interconnected waterway, bringing crops to new markets and merchandise to inland populations.
+The construction of the I&M Canal also elevated Chicago’s status as a port city on Lake Michigan.
+The I&M Canal terminus was the Chicago shipyard on the shore of Lake Michigan.

 Things to do while RV camping near Ottawa

 Earlier, I mentioned that there were too many things to do and too little time to do it.
-We crammed in as much as possible, but still ran out of time.
+We crammed in as much as possible.
+But we still ran out of time.
 From your campsite in Ottawa, you can take a ride on a canal barge to get a sense of what that would have been like in the mid-1800s.

-The boat is pulled along an old section of the canal by mules and a narrator tells the story of the canal’s history, its prominence, and how the canal contributed to the development of the upper plains.
+The boat is pulled along an old section of the canal by mules.
+A narrator tells the story of the canal’s history, its prominence, and how the canal contributed to the development of the upper plains.
 There is also a small toll house museum located on a section of the canal in downtown Ottawa.

 Walking the self-guided tour to view the murals and read about each one is a great way to see and feel Ottawa up-close and personal.
-The Reddick Mansion is also worth an afternoon of exploration to learn about a historic lifestyle we can only appreciate now in movies and museums.
+The Reddick Mansion is also worth an afternoon of exploration.
+Take time to learn about a historic lifestyle we can only appreciate now in movies and museums.

 Other towns near Ottawa

-We mixed it up with the locals at a kite festival held at Heritage Harbor and we spent several days driving further out from Ottawa to get a sense of what the surrounding communities had to offer.
+We mixed it up with the locals at a kite festival held at Heritage Harbor.
+Then we spent several days driving further out from Ottawa to get a sense of the surrounding communities.
 We were curious if all the small towns in this area also personified the tranquility and peacefulness of Ottawa.

-There were some other interesting small towns like Ottawa, but I can definitively say that none of them rose to the level of Ottawa in grandeur, enterprise, tidiness, and hospitality.
-We visited several state parks on the Illinois River and planned to return to hike some of the more storied trails along the river but ran out of time to follow-up on those hikes.
+There were some other interesting small towns like Ottawa.
+But I can definitively say that none of them rose to the level of Ottawa in grandeur, enterprise, tidiness, and hospitality.
+We visited several state parks on the Illinois River.
+Both of us planned to return to hike some of the more storied trails along the river.
+But we ran out of time to follow-up on those hikes.

 Of course, we spent many hours watching hundreds of skydivers jumping out of airplanes right over our RV from morning until evening.
-We enjoyed talking with the skydivers and the residents of Ottawa and everywhere we went, we were met with warm smiles and a genuine friendliness that was disarming.
+We enjoyed talking with the skydivers and the residents of Ottawa and everywhere we went.
+Every time we were met with warm smiles and a genuine friendliness that was disarming.

-After spending 12 days in Ottawa, we were reluctant to leave, and my perception of one big, flat, boring cornfield will never be part of my thinking again.
+We were reluctant to leave after spending 12 days in Ottawa.
+My perception of one big, flat, boring cornfield will never be part of my thinking again.
 If you’re planning a trip east or west and it happens to take you close to Illinois, I beg you to put a pin in Ottawa and “Pick Us” as folks in Ottawa like to say.
 You will not be disappointed.